-Prerequisite(s): BIO151(Introductory Biology), BIO152(Evolution, Ecology and Diversity), CHM116(General Chemistry II), MPL(Math Placement Group 3)
+Prerequisite(s): 1 of MAT105(Applied Algebra), MPL(Math Placement Group); BIO151(Introductory Biology), BIO152(Evolution, Ecology and Diversity), CHM116(General Chemistry II)

 Genetics Lab

 Prerequisite(s): BIO255(Genetics) concurrent registration is required

 Directed Study: Research in Biology

 Directed research with a faculty mentor.
 No more than two terms may be applied to minimum graduation requirements.
 Requires permission of instructor and chair of the department.
 (Pass/No Pass only)